aleksesm/svd_image_compression/README.md

       - A combined plot to compare singular values across channels.
   - When compressing RGB to grayscale:
       - A plot for the singular values.

+The sample image files with names ending in "_large" have significantly higher resolutions.
+While compressing them may take a bit longer, their larger size allows for much better compression results at the same compression rate.
+With a little patience, you’ll see impressive quality retention despite high compression.

 ## Project Structure